dylanleigh/PriceAndNutritionTrackingSystem/README.rst

    an ingredient, these will have to be deleted for the migration to work.

    The product model still exists, but is now deprecated; it has no current purpose except to associate brand names with ingredients.
-   If you don't care about that (it's not visible outside the admin anyway), products can be all safely deleted via the admin interface (use the checkbox to "select all" and then drop-down action box to "delete selected").
-They should not have any performance effects from leaving them there, as no calculations use products anymore.
+   If you don't care about that, products can be all safely deleted via the admin interface (use the checkbox to "select all" and then drop-down action box to "delete selected").
+They should not be any performance effects from leaving them there, as no calculations use products anymore.

 2020-03-19 (v0.92)
    Prices are changing from being attached to a Product to directly